jamescdavis/emberconf-slides/talk.md

   age: number;
   likesEmber: boolean;
 } = {
-  name: "Chris",
+  name: "James",
-  age: 30,
+  age: 38,
   likesEmber: true,
 };
 ```

 Note: if we write out the type inline like we have been so far with other types, it looks like this.

 The big thing to notice here is the way that the type looks a lot like the way you write an instance of the type.
 Instead of putting the *value* associated with the key, though, you put the *type* there.
-So instead of `name: "Chris"`, we have `name: string` in the type definition.
+So instead of `name: "James"`, we have `name: string` in the type definition.

 ---